shaack/cm-chessboard-playfield/README.md

 A cm-chessboard plugin which knows the rules of chess to validate moves, support promotions and does some fancy square marking.
 This is the cm-chessboard extension which has it all to play chess.

-Work in progress, which is planned to
+Work in progress, all features are implemented for now, beside the premoves

 - do move validation ✅
 - keep track of the moves history ✅